JohnKendrick/PDielec/PDielec/Tests/Crystal_Raman/modal_pairs_final_state_design.md

 q_class_key = discretised(q_hat_lab, angular_tolerance_deg)
 ```

-The angular tolerance should default to **5 degrees** and be stored as a
+For pair-resolved q-direction *grouping*, the angular tolerance should default
+to **5 degrees** and be stored as a
 named resolver parameter.
 It should be specified as a physical angle, not as
 a rounding of vector components.
 Two phonon wavevectors are placed in the same
 class when the angle between them is less than `angular_tolerance_deg`.